 This hairdo is great even for an event like your marriage; you can incorporate the blooms you to decorate as something that’s also a part of your look.
 It gives a flower crown effect which looks undeniably marvelous.

 If you have your hair cut with bangs, you can use that to your advantage!
 When it comes to braiding crowns, bands and a pulled-out strand of hair can complete the look and, additionally, help frame your face!
 This subtle-looking extravagance of look can be worn on so many different occasions.

 Starting a crown braid can be challenging if you have never done it before.
-Here are your answers to frequently asked questions about crown braids.
+Here are your answers to frequently asked questions.

-A mini crown braid is the smaller version of a traditional crown braid.
+A mini crown braid is the smaller version of a traditional one.
 It is positioned in the front of your hair rather than on the back of your head.
 The length is usually shorter than a regular crown braid.

-Because of their thickness, crown braids usually last 6 weeks.
+Because of their thickness, these braids usually last 6 weeks.
 Follow the steps properly to tighten and secure the crown braids before puffing them out for refinement.

 Have the bobby pins secure enough layers in your hair to reinforce them so that they last longer.

 Yes, you can do a crown braid on short hair.
-Ashely Brooke shows how you can do a crown braid with short hair on her YouTube video.
+Ashely Brooke shows how you can do a braided crown with short hair on her YouTube video.

-Style a crown braid with box braids if this is the style you want.
-Follow the same steps for a traditional crown braid, except you would do box braids in the place of the usual three-strand French braid.
+Yes, you can style a crown braid with box braids if this is the style you want.
+Follow the same steps for a traditional crown braid, except you would do box braids in place of the usual three-strand French braid.